Welcome to chaoskaiser72's ONScripter Corner!

 onscripter-en --scale

-To clarify some of the commonly-used options, english or japanese is used in cases where one might need to force a language mode, detect-png-nscmask detects whether PNG files use NScripter alpha masks (necessary for Witch Hunt's Umineko), strict is used to treat script warnings more like errors, and debug will cause the engine's output and error files to open upon the game's exit (or crash).
+To clarify some of the commonly-used options, english or japanese is used in cases where one might need to force a language mode, detect-png-nscmask detects whether or not PNG files use NScripter alpha masks (necessary for Witch Hunt's Umineko), strict is used to treat script warnings more like errors, and debug will cause the engine's output and error files to open upon the game's exit (or crash).
 An ons.cfg file is supported only as of build 2009-09-30.
 Please see Updating ONScripter-EN Games.

 Updating ONScripter-EN Games